jax79sg/kubejob/multi-train/README.md

 ADD download_datasets.py /
 ADD bashful.yml /
 ```
-**_

 Most Dockerfiles start off with a baseline image.
 There are a lot of images on [DockerHub](https://hub.docker.com/) and chances are that there's one that fits your purpose.
 Take for example, in this case the latest Tensorflow with GPU support is desired.
 Instead of creating a setup with CUDA and go through all the installation headache, a pre-made docker image by Tensorflow complete with CUDA and all is used instead.
 To do this, a `FROM` command followed by the tag `tensorflow/tensorflow:nightly-gpu` is used.

 Next, copy all the stuff required into the docker image by using the `ADD` command, followed by 2 arguments.
 The first argument is the path to the file, relative to the location of the Dockerfile file.
 The second argument is the path inside the docker image (The folders will be created automatically if it doesn't exists).
-So it will look something like `ADD requirements.txt /`. _**You may have noticed that in this example, the s3 operations and dataset download operations have been modularise to allow easier configuration**_
+So it will look something like `ADD requirements.txt /`. _**Note the differences with Part I. adding bashful executable and its yaml, adding s3utility.py and download_datasets.py **_

 The codes won't run without the dependancies.
 In this example, graphviz and some python packages are quired.
 To this end, you can use the `RUN` command.
 For this  example, use `RUN pip3 install -r requirements.txt`.
 After this is acheived, you may proceed to build the image.